-Diana Pagliarini is an executive vice president (EVP) and general auditor at State Street Corporation.
+Diana Pagliarini is executive vice president and general auditor at State Street Corporation.
 In this role, she establishes, manages and evolves the company-wide corporate audit plan to ensure that risk is appropriately managed and governed.
-To maintain independence, which is a critical component of the general auditor role, she reports to the Board of Director’s Examining and Audit Committee.
-She also participates in the Management Committee and Operating Group meetings to ensure the perspectives of Corporate Audit are integrated into discussions and decision-making.
+To maintain independence, which is a critical component of the general auditor role, she has a direct reporting line to the Board of Director’s Examining and Audit Committee.
+She has a dotted reporting line to the Chief Executive Officer.
+She also participates in the company’s Management Committee and Operating Group meetings.

-Diana joined State Street in 2018 and prior to her appointment as general auditor, she was a senior vice president and head of Financial and Regulatory Assurance in the Finance division.
+Diana joined us in 2018 and prior to her appointment as general auditor, she was senior vice president and head of Financial and Regulatory Assurance in the Finance division.
 She provided oversight for the Sarbanes-Oxley (SOX) program, Regulatory Reporting Assurance and Regulation Assurance teams, which were focused on strengthening internal controls and risk governance practices through assurance activities including control, data integrity and conformance testing.

 Diana held the positions of general auditor and chief operating risk officer at Webster Financial Corporation.
 In her role as general auditor, she defined and executed plans that improved the regulatory rating of the function from “Weak” to “Strong”.
 She held various leadership roles at the Bank of America in Internal Audit and Risk, designing and implementing process improvement programs that elevated risk management effectiveness, reduced operating costs and was awarded a United States patent.